asaf-kali/coursist/README.md

 ## Description
 This project is intended for university students all around the world.<br>
-The main features that this project contains are:
+The main features that this project supplies are:
 1. Social course review system.
+1. Semestrial courses schedule building tool.
 1. Course program planning for the entire degree.
-1. Semestrial courses schedule building tool.

 ## Installation
 *Important: You will need `python 3.7+` to run this project.*